MISP/misp-rfc/misp-taxonomy-format/raw.md

 numerical_value fields **MAY** be used at a predicate or value level to add a machine-readable numeric value to a specific predicate or value.
 The field is represented as a JSON number.
 Implementations **SHOULD** use the decimal value provided to support scoring or filtering.

+The decimal range for numerical_value **SHOULD** use a range from 0 up to 100.
+The range is recommended to support common mathematical properties among taxonomies.

 Example use of the numerical_value in the MISP confidence level:

 ~~~~